bbordere/multilayer-perceptron/README.md

 ![Learning_curves](https://github.com/user-attachments/assets/7f1639d8-ac58-4321-af41-16a82784a994)

 ### Features Available
-To make the implementation modular and robust, there are several things that can be useful:
+To make the implementation modular and robust, there are several things that can be used:
 - Layer Type:
     - Dense Layer
     - Activation Layer